anthony-halim/bible-verse.nvim/README.md

 ## ✏️  Configuration

 Below is the full configuration as well as the defaults.
-You can override any of these options during the [Setup](#setup).
+You can override any of these options during the [plugin installation](#plugin-installation).

 ```lua
 {